Bug report #8636

 And fixes the NoGeometry behavior

-#2 Updated by Josef Källgården about 6 years ago
+#2 Updated by Josef Källgården over 6 years ago

 - File test_18.zip added